mbRyan94/udacity_capstone/README.md

 From within the backend directory first ensure you are working using your created virtual environment.

-To run the application locally, run the the following commands:
+To run the application locally, run the the following command from the root folder of this project:

 ```
-export FLASK_APP=app.py
-export FLASK_ENV=development
-python -m flask run
+source setup.sh
 ```

-The application is running on `http://localhost:5000/`.
+Local, the application is running on `http://localhost:5000/`.
 All API routes are using the default `http://localhost:5000/api/`.

 ## Testing

-To run the tests, run the following commands from the backend folder:
+To run the tests locally, run the following commands from the backend folder:

 ```
 dropdb test_db